realpython/python-guide/docs/starting/which-python.rst

 ------

-`Jython <http://www.jython.org/>`_ is a Python implementation that compiles Python code to Java byte code that then executes on a JVM.
-It has the additional advantage of being able to import and use any Java class the same as a Python module.
+`Jython <http://www.jython.org/>`_ is a Python implementation that compiles Python code to Java byte code that is then executed in a JVM.
+It has the additional advantage of being able to import and use any Java class like a Python module.

 If you need to interface with an existing Java codebase or have other reasons to need to write Python code for the JVM, Jython is the best choice.

-Currently Jython supports up to Python 2.5. [#jython_ver]_
+Jython currently supports up to Python 2.5. [#jython_ver]_

 IronPython
 ----------